SoftCircuits/SoftCircuits.CodeColorizer/README.md

 ## Usage

 The following example loads the language rules from the file "LanguageRules.xml".
-It then creates an instance of `CodeColorizer` and sets it's CSS class properties.
-These properties hold the names of the CSS classes used to style each element of the language.
-Finally, the code calls the `Transform()` method to convert the input to HTML.
+It then creates a `CodeColorizer` instance, passing one of the languages stored in the `LanguageRulesCollection` to the `CodeColorizer` constructor.
+It then defines the CSS class names for each token type.
+Finally, it calls the `Transform()` method to convert the source code.

 ```cs
 LanguageRulesCollection Languages = new LanguageRulesCollection();